 In-home caregivers try to control and monitor the pain and any other symptoms to allow the individual to remain as comfortable and relaxed as possible.

 During an illness that is terminal, you or your loved ones may talk with your doctor and decide the treatments meant to cure or slow a disease are no longer working.
 Your doctor may refer you to hospice care if they believe the terminal illness only gives you 6 months or less to live.

 Hospice assistance isn't always a permanent choice.
 You can stay in hospice care beyond the expected time frame from what the doctor stated.
 End-of-life care for seniors can take place in a group home setting (residential care home), at home, at a hospice center.

-We have caregivers, doctors, nurses, and home health aids ready to work together to meet your physical, emotional, and spiritual needs
+Work together with doctors, nurses, and home health aids to meet your physical, emotional, and spiritual needs

 Home Care 4 Seniors is here to support the entire family.
 Our Admissions Coordinator will conduct an assessment and gather as much information as possible to ensure we are providing you high-quality care that will meet all of your needs.